yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 Open-Embedded Build System Components
 -------------------------------------

-The following list consists of components associated with the :term:`OpenEmbedded Build System`:
+Here are components associated with the :term:`OpenEmbedded Build System`:

 -  *BitBake:* BitBake is a core component of the Yocto Project and is used by the OpenEmbedded build system to build images.
 While BitBake